 My wife and I have been married for 36 years, a relationship that has been its own couragepath, with its own seasons of fragmentation and integration.
 We live on a small retreat property in Fair Oaks, at the base of the Sierra Nevada, where the rhythm of the land, unhurried and patient and shaped by forces far older than any of us, has formed the contemplative quality of presence that this work requires.

-All of this, the clinical training, the miles, the coaching, the marriage, the land, converges in the counseling room.
+All of this, the clinical training, the miles, the coaching, the marriage, the land, converges in the therapy room.
 Not as a collection of credentials, but as a life that has been lived with the same questions I hold with every person I work with.
 Who am I beneath the performance?
 What has the journey revealed?
 And what does the mosaic of this particular life, gathered and held with honesty and care, have to say about who I am becoming?

 I tell you this not because my story is the point, but because I believe the person who sits with your story matters.
 Who they have been, what they have lived, and what the journey has asked of them.

-Life Telling Processing (LTP) is not a borrowed framework.
+Life Telling Processing™ (LTP) is not a borrowed framework.
 It is a modality I developed over years of clinical practice, pastoral care, and personal study, drawing on the neuroscience of narrative integration, the depth psychology of archetypal patterns, and the contemplative wisdom of the Christian tradition.

-LTP is grounded in a simple but profound conviction: that our stories are not just psychological events.
+LTP is grounded in a simple but conviction: that our stories are not just psychological events.
 They are neurological ones.
 The way we tell our stories, or fail to tell them, shapes the very architecture of our brains.
 When trauma, chronic stress, or the slow accumulation of archetypal injuries fragments the narrative, healing requires more than symptom management.
 It requires integration.

 Through LTP, I work with clients to gently gather the fragmented pieces of their story, identify the archetypal injuries driving their survival programs, and arrange those pieces into a mosaic: a life that is not just successful, but whole.